ivan-zaitsev/shop-telegram-bot/README.md

 ## Notes before deploy
 - Telegram bot sends images as a link, if they are uploaded from the localhost, the bot will not be able to send them
-- Do not forget to change server url in properties `admin-panel/src/main/resources/application.properties`
 - Do not use `/root` folder as main, instead you can use `/home` folder

 ## How to deploy